 "Gaming the Non-Kinetic."
-In Pat Harrigan and Matthew Kirschenbaum, eds., Zones of Control: Wargaming in Analog and Digital Worlds (Cambridge: MIT Press, forthcoming).
+In Pat Harrigan and Matthew Kirschenbaum, eds., Zones of Control: Wargaming in Analog and Digital Worlds (Cambridge: MIT Press, 2016).

 "UNRWA as Avatar: Current Debates on the Agency — and their Implications."
 In Sari Hanafi, Leila Hilal, and Lex Takkenberg., eds.
 UNRWA and Palestinian Refugees: From Relief and Works to Human Development.
 London: Routledge, 2014.

 "Games, Simulations, and Peacebuilding" (with Gary Milante).
 Simulation & Gaming 44, 1 (February 2013).

 "Gaming Middle East Conflict," Middle East Journal, 67, 1 (Winter 2013).

 "Refugees."
 In Joel Peters and David Newman, eds.
 The Routledge Handbook on the Israeli-Palestinian Conflict.
 (London: Routledge, 2012).